wazuh/wazuh-documentation/source/installation-guide/quickstart.rst

       user: wazuh
       password: <wazuh_user_password>

-On the first access to Kibana, the browser displays a warning message indicating that the certificate was not issued by a trusted authority.
+On the first access to the Wazuh interface, the browser displays a warning message indicating that the certificate was not issued by a trusted authority.
 It is possible to add an exception in the browser's advanced options or, for increased security, the previously generated ``root-ca.pem`` file can be imported into the certificate manager of the browser.
 Alternatively, it is possible to configure a certificate from a trusted authority.

 Customizing the installation
 ----------------------------

-The Kibana configuration found at the ``/etc/kibana/kibana.yml`` file has the ``server.host`` parameter set to ``0.0.0.0``.
-This means that Kibana can be accessed from the outside and accepts all the available IPs of the host.
+The Wazuh interface configuration found at the ``/etc/kibana/kibana.yml`` file has the ``server.host`` parameter set to ``0.0.0.0``.
+This means that Wazuh interface can be accessed from the outside and accepts all the available IPs of the host.
 This value can be changed for a specific IP if needed.

-To uninstall the components of the all-in-one installation, you can use the option ``-r / --uninstall`` to remove all the components installed.
+To uninstall the components of the all-in-one installation, you can use the option ``-r / --uninstall``.

 Next steps
 ----------